osrf/gazebo_tutorials/haptix_luke_hand/tutorial.md

 # Running handsim with DEKA Luke hand model

-To start handsim with the DEKA Luke hand model, type the following commands in a terminal:
+To start handsim with the DEKA Luke hand model, type the following command in a terminal:

 ~~~